 Whatever babies are interested in at this age, they predictably put straight in their mouths.
 Books are no exception.
 Now that your baby can sit in your lap; grab for a book; and show his or her interest by batting at, turning, or gumming the pages, you’ll find yourself especially appreciative of board books for their drool-proof nature.

 1–2 Years: Becoming Routine

-As with food, your child will now figure out there’s a lot more she can do with books than just put them in her mouth.
-As she makes a point of holding them, turning them right-side up, and carrying them to you to read time after time, you can start relating what’s in her books to her real-life experiences—pointing to pictures and asking simple yet pointed questions like, “Where’s the pea?
+As with food, your child will now figure out there’s a lot more he or she can do with books than just put them in his or her mouth.
+As he or she makes a point of holding them, turning them right-side up, and carrying them to you to read time after time, you can start relating what’s in the books to his or her real-life experiences—pointing to pictures and asking simple yet pointed questions like, “Where’s the pea?
 Can you find the pea?”
-Before you know it, she’ll be answering your questions, filling in the ends of each sentence, and reciting her VeggieTales back to you.
+Before you know it, your child will be answering your questions, filling in the ends of each sentence, and reciting the stories back to you.
 As with meals, don’t expect a long attention span, since it’s the quality of the time spent that really matters, not the quantity.

 Two-year-olds thrive on routine and love to master the power of predictability, so don’t be surprised if yours is less than willing to try something new and instead wants to read the same story over and over (and over) again.
 If bedtime books have now become a habit—great!
 This is one habit you’ll never need to break.

 Additional Information from HealthyChildren.org: